nus-cs2103-AY2021S1/ip/docs/README.md

 HH:mm | 15:30
 Hmm | 1530

-> :bulb: Tip: It is not necessary to add a time.
+> 💡 Tip: It is not necessary to add a time.

 Example of usage:
 `deadline finish CS2103 User Guide /by 9/10/2020 2:00 PM`